Review of actions 2025 - 2026

 Kent Police

-Ensure high visibility patrolling of key hotspot locations Kent Police High visibility patrolling was carried out in the hotspot locations of Snodland and Tonbridge.
-Green
+Ensure high visibility patrolling of key hotspot locations Kent Police High visibility patrolling of hotspot locations such as Snodland and Tonbridge continued during the year.
+On target

 Anti-social behaviour including environmental crime